 Disobedience should be addressed at an early stage.
 Unchecked disobedient behavior may cause the child to develop the following personality traits.

 Disobedience often culminates into arrogance.
 You all sit together for dinner, but your child wants to have something different.
 If you don’t provide them, they may resort to anger.

 When children do not want to listen, they will find several excuses to escape from the situation.
 In the bargain, they may start lying to fulfill their demands.
 Suppose a child wants a new set of color boxes, despite owning one.
 You refuse to buy, and they resort to lying.

 You tell your child not to drop water on the floor and find them giving you a defiant expression.
 If you have overlooked their disobedient behavior once or twice, they may turn a deaf ear and disrespect your warnings eventually.

 It is a common trait with the little ones.
-If they are hurt, they could become rough and do not play nice with siblings or friends.
+If they are hurt, they could become rough and not play nice with siblings or friends.
 They may resort to pinching or biting in annoyance if they don’t get what they want.